ClickHouse setup

 Using ClickHouse’s SaaS offering is the simplest way to get started.
 It eliminates the need for maintaining, monitoring, and patching a self-hosted ClickHouse database.
 More information on the SaaS offering can be found on the ClickHouse official website.

-For a self-hosted setup, you can use the AMI provided by Bitnami to deploy an EC2 instance with ClickHouse preconfigured and ready to run.
+For a self-hosted setup, you can use the image provided by Bitnami to deploy a compute instance with ClickHouse preconfigured and ready to run.
 This approach offers more control and customization over your ClickHouse instance.

 -